top of page

 Ferry cables

 BEWARE: There are four car ferry cables to be crossed by competitors in the Hawkesbury Canoe Classic - Sackville, Lower Portland, Webbs Creek and Wisemans Ferry.
-NSW Maritime has placed the following restrictions on craft crossing ferry cables as part of the event’s Aquatic Licence:
+Transport for New South Wales (Maritime) has placed the following restrictions on craft crossing ferry cables as part of the event’s Aquatic Licence:

 • No craft will cross ferry cables while the ferry is underway.